 Over the Stola, citizen women wore a rectangular shawl about 11 feet long and five feet wide called palla.
 This was similar to Himation of Greeks.
 It could be worn as a coat or draped over the shoulder like men’s tonga.
 The palla also served as a hooded cloak.

 Matrons were expected to wear a veil when in public.
 The prostitutes and women convicted of adultery were forbidden to wear a Stola.
-Instead, they wore a woman’s tonga or tonga muliebris.
+Instead, they wore a woman’s tonga or tonga muliebris as a symbol of shame.

 All Romans wore undergarments called subligacula or subligaria.
 It was either in the form of a pair of shorts or a loincloth.
 For protection from cold, both men and women wore a soft under-tunic called subucula.
 The women also wore a strophium, a band of cloth covering their breasts.